 We recommend starting with the simplest possible tool that gets the job done.
 Most of the time you don't need the majority of features that a product offers.
 By reducing the number of things you need to learn, you can focus on what actually matters for your project and simply your tooling.

 For example, Google Analytics is a big, complex piece of software.
 It has many useful features that marketing teams rely on every day.
 But it requires in-depth knowledge, and configuration to make the most out of it.

-On the other hand there's Panelbear, a simple analytics tool that's fast, easy to use and privacy-friendly.
+On the other hand there's Panelbear, a simple analytics tool that's fast and easy to use.
 It favors convention over configuration to pick sane defaults for you.
 That way you can start measuring your metrics in minutes, instead of fighting your tools.